-The purpose of the Cryptoflex card is to provide a portable token for use in storing a variety of keys and for providing a secure computing platform to enhance cryptographic services.
+The purpose of the Cryptoflex 32K e-Gate card is to provide a portable token for use in storing a variety of keys and for providing a secure computing platform to enhance cryptographic services.
 The keys represent the identity of the roles involved in controlling the card: first, the identity of the Cryptographic Officer and then of the User.
-The TDES algorithm, a FIPS-140.1 certified algorithm, is used in the Cryptoflex card to provide identity authentication services.
+The FIPS validated DES and TDES algorithms are used in the Cryptoflex 32K e-Gate card to provide identity authentication services.
+The FIPS validated SHA-1 algorithm is used to hash data as requested.
+RSA PKCS1 is used in the Cryptoflex 32K e-Gate to provide signature services.